Xetibo/ReSet-Doc/sections/literature.typ

 As an example for Rust, consider the crate "libloading" which handles the mapping of C functions to Rust in a simple fashion.
-This allows a straightforward usage of dynamic libraries.
-Figure @rust_dynamic_libary_loading visualizes a simple dynamic library with a single function.
+This allows a straightforward usage of dynamic libraries. @rust_dynamic_libary_loading visualizes a simple dynamic library with a single function.

 #let code = "